 FTO procedures

-The resource request enables an FTO to request resources based on specified Resource Descriptors (e.g., TSPECs) before or at the time the FTO associates with the target AP.
+The resource request enables an FTO to request resources based on specified Resource Descriptors (e.g., TSPECs) before or at the time the FTO associates with the target FTR.
 In using TSPECs for requesting QoS resources, the TSPECs in the request need not belong to only active TSs; the FTO can send TSPECs for any TS that it intends to use after the transition and request the same resources that would be requested by a later ADDTS exchange.
 For each resource, the FTO may provide the AP with a choice of Resource Descriptors in order of preference, any one of which meets the needs of the application.

 The FTO shall construct the RIC with a number of Resource Requests, each delineated by an RDE.

-The FTO shall indicate the resources required at the target AP.
+The FTO shall indicate the resources required at the target FTR.
 For QoS resources, each TS shall be requested by a separate RDE and associated TSPEC(s).
 The RDE Identifier field in the RDE shall be an arbitrary value chosen by the FTO that uniquely identifies the RDE within the RIC.
 The Status Code field shall be set to SUCCESS, and the Resource Count field shall be set to the number of alternative Resource Descriptors that follow.

 Following each RDE, the FTO shall include one or more Resource Descriptors that define the resources required for this TS.
 When multiple TSPECs follow an RDE as part of a single QoS resource request, a logical “OR” relationship exists between them, and at most one of these TSPECs shall be accepted by the AP.
 The FTO shall order the Resource Descriptors in decreasing order of preference.